 - They should wear a supportive bra to reduce the stress on the surgical site.

 - Some women may require a small drain to limit bleeding around the implant.

 Patients return for visits with Dr. Frank throughout their recovery.
-This helps ensure that they are healing well and progressing towards their desired results.
+This helps ensure that they are healing well and progressing toward their desired results.

 If you are dissatisfied with your appearance following breast augmentation, talk with Dr. Frank about revisional breast surgery.
-Hobart and Munster-area patients can reach our offices at (219) 513-2011.
+Patients from Munster, Hobart, Crown Point, and Frankfort can reach our offices online or at (219) 513-2011.

 *Individual results may vary